US hits hard at militias in Iraq and Syria, retaliating for fatal drone attack

 President Joe Biden said in a statement: “The United States does not seek conflict in the Middle East or anywhere else in the world.
 But let all those who might seek to do us harm know this: If you harm an American, we will respond.”

-“This afternoon, at my direction, U.S. military forces struck targets at facilities in Iraq and Syria that the IRGC and affiliated militia use to attack U.S. forces,” Biden said.
-“Our response began today.
-It will continue at times and places of our choosing.”

-The massive barrage of strikes by manned and unmanned aircraft hit more than 85 targets at seven locations, including command and control headquarters, intelligence centers, rockets and missiles, drone and ammunition storage sites and other facilities that were connected to the militias or the IRGC's Quds Force, the Guard’s expeditionary unit that handles Tehran’s relationship and arming of regional militias.
+The massive barrage of strikes hit more than 85 targets at seven locations, including command and control headquarters, intelligence centers, rockets and missiles, drone and ammunition storage sites and other facilities that were connected to the militias or the IRGC's Quds Force, the Guard’s expeditionary unit that handles Tehran’s relationship with and arming of regional militias.

+The U.S. strikes appeared to stop short of directly targeting Iran or senior leaders of the Revolutionary Guard Quds Force within its borders, as the U.S. tries to prevent the conflict from escalating even further.
+Iran has denied it was behind the Jordan attack.

+National Security Council spokesman John Kirby said the targets "were carefully selected to avoid civilian casualties and based on clear, irrefutable evidence that they were connected to attacks on U.S. personnel in the region.”
+He declined to detail what that evidence was.

 The strikes took place over about 30 minutes, and three of the sites struck were in Iraq and four were in Syria, said Lt.
 Gen. Douglas Sims, director of the Joint Staff.